Update: ‘Production’ section updated.

 Audi has adapted products to a great extent for Chinese customers over the last two decades.
 It began with the launch of a specially developed A6 with a long wheelbase in 1999.
 The company has since upgraded its China strategy to launch China-exclusive models in addition to exclusive long-wheelbase versions of global models.

 In 2019, Audi launched the Q2 L e-tron in China, and in 2021, the Audi A7L.
 However, these were derivatives.
 The company will continue with this market-specific approach, the basis of which, Werner Eichhorn, former President of Audi (China), said, is the idea of ‘In China for China.’

 Audi Q5 e-tron FAQs

-When is the Audi Q5 e-tron world premiere?
+What is the Audi Q5 e-tron price?

 The Q5 e-tron’s prices start at CNY 298,500 (USD 41,205).